jshuntley/pterodactyl-discord-bot/README.md

 https://discord.com/developers/applications

 🚨 **YOU MUST** (for now) create a text channel in your server titled `bot-commands` for this to work.

+### Chat-GPT Functionality

+If you'd like to use this too, you'll need to perform a couple steps.
+First, add `OPENAI_API_KEY=` to your .env file.
+Second, go to https://platform.openai.com/account/api-keys and create an API key which you'll put right behind that equal sign.
+Lastly, create a text channel called **ask-gpt**.
+For now, I've hard-coded where the responses end up just to get it working.

 ### Get the bot in your server